Giuseppe Di Vittorio: Early life

-Giuseppe Di Vittorio was born in Cerignola, Apulia, into a family of poor agricultural day laborers.
-After his father's death, Di Vittorio was forced to leave school and work as a day laborer.
+Giuseppe Di Vittorio was born in Cerignola, Apulia, into a family of poor agricultural day labourers.
+After his father's death, Di Vittorio was forced to leave school and work as a day labourer.
 He joined the May 1904 general strike during which five workers were killed by troops in Cerignola.
 Di Vittorio was strongly influenced by the growth of peasants' organizations and the spread of socialist ideas, giving rise to his participation in the local young socialist organization in Cerignola.
 He was radicalised by affiliating with the national Federazione Giovanile Socialista (Federation of Young Socialists), led by syndicalists in opposition to the official youth federation of the Italian Socialist Party (PSI).
-His involvement in the socialist and labour movement grew, and 1911 became chairman of the Camera del Lavoro in Minervino Murge.
+His involvement in the socialist and labour movement grew, and in 1911 he became chairman of the Camera del Lavoro in Minervino Murge.

 As a native of the Mezzogiorno, Di Vittorio became involved in the union plans for solving the region's acute problems in the manner illustrated by the Fasci Siciliani (Sicilian Workers Leagues) in the final decade of the 19th century.
-A partisan of insurgence, Di Vittorio became a leader of an anarcho-syndicalist Unione Sindacale Italiana (USI), after its formation in 1912.
+A partisan of insurgence, Di Vittorio became a leader of an anarcho-syndicalist Unione Sindacale Italiana (USI) after its formation in 1912.
 After the Red Week, a number of arrest warrants were issued against him, leading to his escape to Lugano, Switzerland, in June 1914; he would return ten months later, when the government issued a general amnesty.

 While the majority of the USI opposed militarism, Randolfo Pacciardi claimed that Di Vittorio belonged to a minority of left-wingers, like Alceste De Ambris and Filippo Corridoni, who supported irredentist claims and advocated Italy's entry into World War I. Di Vittorio later denied this, but there is a pro-war article under his name appearing on Il Popolo d'Italia in June 1915.
 He served in the conflict in a Bersaglieri unit, and was discharged in 1916 after having been gravely wounded.